azinsabzian/Student-Career/README.md

 # Student-Career
-Organizing a list of students based on their interests in future careers and categorizing them into two career paths.
+This project organizes 50 students based on their interests in future careers.
+The students are categorized into two career paths: Math or Biology.